RemitaNet/rits-sdk-dotnet/README.md

 The workflow to getting started on RITs is as follows:

 *  Register a profile on Remita: You can visit [Remita](https://login.remita.net) to sign-up if you are not already registered as a merchant/biller on the platform.
-*  Receive the Remita credentials that certify you as a Biller: SystemSpecs will send you your merchant ID and an API Key necessary to secure your handshake to the Remita platform.
+*  Receive the Remita credentials that certify you as a Biller: Remita will send you your merchant ID and an API Key necessary to secure your handshake to the Remita platform.

 ## Configuration
 All merchant credentials needed to use RITs are being setup by instantiating the Credential Class and set the properties